 Here’s a common first-world problem: how do you save the world with your buying choices without breaking the bank?
-If you have an ethical stance to your purchasing choices but you aren’t rolling in it, then you need to seek out products that tick all the boxes and go that extra mile to find affordable and ethical things to buy.
+If you apply an ethical stance with your purchasing choices but you aren’t “rolling in it” then, like us, you’ll need to seek out products that tick all the boxes.
+Sometimes it means going that extra mile to find affordable and ethical things to buy.
 Especially, those things you buy all the time.

 Cleaning products have been one of those bugbears for me.
-I want to purchase things that are made with a fully ethical supply chain without going too far to find them or needing to spend too much on them.
-I’m a busy mum of three who is barely working so it’s not possible for me to always make it to the right store or spend the kids’ lunch money on fancy cleaning stuff.
+I want to purchase affordable things that are made with an ethical supply chain, and without having to go far to find them.
+I’m a busy mum of three who is barely working so it’s not possible for me to always make it to the “right store” or spend the kids’ lunch money on fancy cleaning stuff.

-Ecococonut is a brand that is being built to compete with the price point of conventional cleaning brands but it made in Sri Lanka, is entirely plastic free.
-Their products are made with coconut fibres, and even the wood glue they use is a water-soluble and non-toxic material.
-Not only that, they are made by a manufacturer who channels money into local communities to help ensure their supply of clean water.
+Ecococonut competes with the price point of conventional cleaning brands but it made in Sri Lanka, and is entirely plastic free.
+Their dishwashing products are made with coconut fibres and even the wood glue is a water-soluble and non-toxic material.
+Not only that, they are made by a manufacturer who channels money into local communities to ensure their supply of clean water.

-The idea arose from a group of people originally based in Byron Bay who wanted to build a business based on a consciousness of how we can change the world for the better.
+A group of mates originally based in Byron Bay created the brand out of a desire to build a business based on a consciousness of how we can change the world for the better.
 Two who had contacts in Sri Lanka and are good with sales, one had a business and marketing background, one connected people and ideas.
 Together they founded EcoCoconut.

 The other great thing about these products is that they are using the by-products from the now increased production of coconut milk and coconut water which is multiplying annually worldwide.
 Being entirely natural, they are also protecting us from bringing harmful chemicals into our homes and our waterways.